muhammads97/SGLICollect/README.md

 ## Installation

-This section explains how to download and set up SGLICollect for various environments (The stand-alone version of SGLICollect is currently under construction, also GUI will be added soon)
+This section explains how to download and set up SGLICollect for various environments (The GUI version of SGLICollect is currently under construction)

+### Stand-alone installation

+1. Download the bash installer:
+`curl -L -o SGLICollect_installer.sh https://raw.githubusercontent.com/muhammads97/SGLICollect/main/installer.sh`

+2. Run the installer:
+`sh SGLICollect_installer.sh`

+3. Add SGLICollect to the system path

+Now you can use SGLICollect as follows:
+`SGLICollect --version`

-### Conda
+### Conda python installation

 To use SGLICollect inside a conda environment please follow the instructions in this section